andrew1007/mrfa-demo/article/part3.md

 Creating a structured framework for memoization fixes all of these things.

-1. Every algorithm in an application, regardless of size or complexity, can be memoized.
+1. Every global state algorithm, regardless of size or complexity, can be memoized.
 2. It is magnitudes harder to return stale values.
 3. Cache hits are maximized in a deterministic and easy-to-reason way.